DjangoGirls/tutorial/en/django_start_project/README.md

 ![Install worked!](images/install_worked.png)

 Note that a command window can only run one thing at a time, and the command window you opened earlier is running the web server.
-So, as long as the web server is running and waiting for additional incoming requests, you won't see a new command-line prompt to enter additional commands.
-The terminal will accept new text but will not execute new commands.
+As long as the web server is running and waiting for additional incoming requests, the terminal will accept new text but will not execute new commands.

 > We reviewed how web servers work in the <b>How the Internet works</b> chapter.